Lori A. J.

 Providence, RI 02906

-Lori A. J. Scott-Sheldon, PhD, is a research associate in the Centers for Prevention and Behavioral Medicine at The Miriam Hospital and an assistant professor (research) in the Department of Psychiatry and Human Behavior at Brown University.
+Lori A. J. Scott-Sheldon, PhD, is a senior research scientist in the Centers for Prevention and Behavioral Medicine at The Miriam Hospital and an associate professor (research) in the Department of Psychiatry and Human Behavior at Brown University.

 She received her PhD in social psychology, specializing in health psychology and quantitative methods, from the University of Connecticut in 2006.
 Prior to Brown University, Scott-Sheldon was a research assistant professor in the Center for Health and Behavior at Syracuse University.
 Her primary research interests include attitudinal, social-cognitive and evaluation aspects of health behavior and behavior change.